 The photo booth business is a bit unique in that you can have repeat customers, it is not impossible.
 Several of our customers are schools and every year we are hired for their prom, graduation or formal dance.
 We also have a local college that hires us 3-4 times a year for various student events.
 There are non-profit organizations that hire us every year for their fundraiser dinners.
 There are businesses that hire us every year for a holiday party or employee appreciation night.
 There are customers who hire us for their annual Halloween, Christmas or New Year’s party.
 I’m waiting for a customer who hires us for their Sweet 16, engagement party, wedding and then children’s birthday, I’m sure it’s inevitable.

 2. Low Value / No Value Competitors.
 Brewer is correct here, the bar to getting into the wedding business has never been lower.
-Fortunately for us in the photo booth business there is somewhat of a barrier to entry (although the bar continues to get lower), especially now with iPad Booth’s on the rise.
+Fortunately for us in the photo booth business there is somewhat of a barrier to entry (although the bar continues to get lower).
 If you are going to get into this business, you need to treat it like one, and not like a hobby.
 That doesn’t mean you need to quit your day job, but it’s about your mindset.
 Run your business with professionalism and excellence, like you don’t have a day job and this is your livelihood.
 We regularly get calls from people who want to haggle on price because they found a 4 hour rental for $300 on Groupon.
 These companies would be lucky to break even at those kind of prices, and likely aren’t paying taxes or insurance.
 Don’t participate in the race to the bottom on pricing.